Nursing Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Contextual Integration.
 This course focuses on the promotion of health and wellness across the lifespan from the perspective of both the individual and the family.
 Contextual factors will be examined through the lenses of self, family, provider, governmental and societal responsibility to explore the relationship between individual, community and global health.
 Students will assess their own health-promoting behaviors and identify their own health risks.
 Current evidence will be explored and critically examined to identify influences on health and well-being.
-Offered in web-based format.
+Offered in hybrid or distance education format.
 (UG)

 HSC 210: Issues and Concerns At End of Life